yurikoval/omniauth-slack/README.md

 ## Workspace Apps and Tokens
 This gem provides support for Slack's developer preview of [Workspace apps](https://api.slack.com/workspace-apps-preview).
 There are some important differences between Slack's classic apps and the new Workspace apps.
 The main points to be aware of when using omniauth-slack with Workspace Apps are:

 * Workspace app tokens are issued as a single token per team.
 There are no user or bot tokens.
 All Workspace app API calls are made with the Workspace token.
-Calls that act on behalf of a user or bot are also made with the same token.
+Calls that act on behalf of a user or bot are made with the same token.

 * The available api calls and the scopes required to access them are different in Workspace apps.
 See Slack's docs on [Scopes](https://api.slack.com/scopes) and [Methods](https://api.slack.com/methods/workspace-tokens) for more details.